-Bromeliads or Bromeliad Plants (family Bromeliaceae, commonly known as Pineapple Family), need very little care to survive, but with a few considerations, these showy plants will thrive in U.S. Department of Agriculture hardiness zones 10 and 11.
-With the right amount of light and water and a well-drained soil, these members of the Pineapple Family will produce colorful, lush leaves and bright, spectacular flowers.
+Bromeliads or Bromeliad Plants (family Bromeliaceae, commonly known as Pineapple Family), need very little care to survive.
+With a few considerations, these showy plants will thrive in USDA hardiness zones 10 and 11.
+With the right amount of light and water and well-drained soil, these Pineapple Family members will produce colorful, lush leaves and bright, spectacular flowers.

 Bromeliads need soil that drains quickly.
 Plant them in well-drained soil to keep water flowing away from the plant.
 Place plants deep enough in the soil that their bottom leaves are level with the soil.
 Bromeliads need to be in an area with good air circulation, so avoid planting them against buildings or packed tightly.
 Small plants may need to be staked until the root system strengthens.

 Since Bromeliads come from tropical climates, they thrive in mild temperatures.
 They prefer temperatures around 70 °F (21 °C) during the day and between 55 and 60 °F (13 and 15 °C) at night.

 Bromeliads typically need a lot of sunlight to produce flowers, although some varieties will do well in partial shade.
 If the plants are not receiving enough light, they will produce long, thin leaves.
 Too much light will produce thick, pale green leaves.

 The general rule is to water Bromeliads and when the soil around them is nearly dry, water them again.
 Bromeliads' leaves grow to form a natural reservoir around the base of the plant.
 If water collects in the reservoir and sits over time, the roots will rot.
 Remove water standing in the reservoir to keep the plant free of disease.
-These plants prefer moist air, so if relative humidity drops below 50%, mist the plant to keep it moist.
+These plants prefer moist air, so if the relative humidity drops below 50%, mist the plant to keep it moist.